nasa/cumulus/docs/operator-docs/granule-workflows.md

 ### Multiple Failed Granules

-1. Go to Granules Page
+1. Select Failed Granules

-* In the Cumulus dashboard, go to the Granules page
+* In the Cumulus dashboard, go to the Collections page.
-* Click on "Failed Granules"
+* Click on 'Failed Granules'.
+* Select multiple granules.

 2. Bulk Re-ingest Granules